smoczyna/url-converter/README.md

 - 8888
 - 9092

-If any of those ports is occupied, converter fails to start.

         Monitoring and Statistics Gathering : this still needs to be updated, I didn't do much about that as it is not the priority.
         Chronograf allows to configure any type of measurements and visualize them however it needs queries to do it.